-The Virginia Drug Treatment Court Act (Virginia Code 18.2-254.1) directs the Office of the Executive Secretary of the Supreme Court of Virginia, with assistance of the state drug treatment court advisory committee, to develop a statewide evaluation model and conduct ongoing evaluations of the effectiveness and efficiency of all local drug treatment courts.
-Pursuant to the Act, a report of these evaluations shall be submitted to the General Assembly.
+The Virginia Drug Treatment Court Act (Virginia Code 18.2-254.1) directs the Office of the Executive Secretary of the Supreme Court of Virginia, with the assistance of the state drug treatment court advisory committee, to develop a statewide evaluation model and conduct ongoing evaluations of the effectiveness and efficiency of all drug treatment court dockets established in accordance with the Rules of Supreme Court of Virginia.
 Please find attached the current annual report.

 If you have any questions regarding this report, please do not hesitate to contact me.

 With best wishes, I am